albusfangautonomy/control_notes/notes/pid.md

 ### Implementation
 Steps
 1. Linearize plant at each design operating condition. (linear controller for linear plant)
-   - find a critical point in each of the regions that represents the whole area well
+   - Find a critical point in each of the regions that represents the whole area well
    - Linearize plant at the point

 2. Tune gains at each design point
    - Performance (or even stability in some cases) is only guaranteed at the design points
-   - Either use a single gain for the entire area or **Interpolate** gains between two points
+   - Either use a single gain for the entire area or **interpolate** gains between two points
    - Make controller more robust or add more design points

 3. Choose the gain scheduling architecture